janithl/janithl.github.io/.content/go-terrain-gen-part-2.md

 The code that we wrote on a single file in the previous part has global variables and is all written in a single method, and this would get unmaintainable fast.
-Let's explore some of the nice features Go has to offer us to refactor this code first.
+Let's first explore some of the nice features Go offers to help refactor this code.

 ### Go modules